kamsalisbury/kamsalisbury/README.md

 ## 👋 Hi!
-I do stuff in Azure, PowerShell, Redhat Linux, macOS and CyberSecurity.
+I do stuff in PowerShell and CyberSecurity.

-Trying to connect?
-Github includes ways for us to collaborate on code or for anyone to call out an issue with committed code.
-For anything else, my LinkedIn is visible on [my github profile](https://github.com/kamsalisbury).
+I welcome collaborating with you here on Github and messaging with you on LinkedIn.

 #### PowerShell for IT Helpdesk and Admins
 I wrote a book on PowerShell, you can find it through these non-affiliate links on my [Amazon author page](http://amazon.com/author/kamsalisbury), on [Apple Books](http://books.apple.com/us/book/id1573751396) and the [Google Play Store](https://play.google.com/store/books/details/Kam_Salisbury_PowerShell_for_IT_Helpdesk_and_Admin?id=MccyEAAAQBAJ&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1).